jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ```
 ````

-> **Explanation**: This example fails because every line starts with `$` after optional leading whitespace.
-The rule considers leading spaces before the `$` indicator, and since all lines begin with `$` (ignoring leading spaces), there are no lines without the `$` indicator to suggest command output.
-The rule requires that at least one line in the code block does not start with `$` to indicate output is present or commands are not prefixed.
+> **Explanation**: This example fails because every line begins with `$` after optional
+> leading whitespace.
+The rule ignores leading whitespace before `$`, so the presence
+> of two leading spaces does not exempt the line.
+Because no line is free of a leading
+> `$`, the rule's requirement — that at least one line in the block does not start
+> with `$` — is not satisfied.

 ### Correct Scenarios

 This rule does not trigger when the leading `$` indicators are removed from all lines in a code block containing only script input.

 ````Markdown
 ```shell